-BV USD,SCM,t,t DCV c,USD,SCM,t,t CNW c,SCM,t is the Basket Value (i.e for any given index, the sum of Daily Component Value), is the Daily Component Value calculated at time t, is the Component Nominal Weight for a component c and for a specific Standard Constant Maturity (SCM), $DCMFP{c,SCM,t,t}$ is the Daily Constant Maturity Forward Price, for a component c and for a specific SCM, calculated at time t and with Contract Proportions taken at time t. $FX{USD,c,t}$ is the Currency exchange rate between the quotation currency of the component instrument and the Index currency reference (ICR) in which the Index is expressed (here USD).
+BV{USD,SCM,t,t} is the Basket Value (i.e for any given index, the sum of Daily Component Value),

+DCV{c,USD,SCM,t,t} is the Daily Component Value calculated at time t,

+CNW{c,SCM,t} is the Component Nominal Weight for a component c and for a specific Standard calculated at time t and with Contract Proportions taken at time t.

+Constant Maturity (SCM),

+DCMFP{c,SCM,t,t} is the Daily Constant Maturity Forward Price, for a component c and for a specific SCM, instrument and the Index currency reference (ICR) in which the Index is expressed (here USD).
 For official settlement prices, the CMCI uses a direct or USD cross fixing price.

+FX{USD,c,t} is the Currency exchange rate between the quotation currency of the component the Index features no possible arbitrage.

-For the USD direct rate quotes, the price source is set to Bloomberg on page CCY F143 Crncy HP <go> (Note the Location Time zone is set to "New-York").
-Cross rates are calculated (please see Appendix A) so that the foreign exchange adjustment within the Index features no possible arbitrage.</go> IsIn c,Index a scalar factor with positive value, which allows to control the component c's effective weight in the calculated index.
+For the USD direct rate quotes, the price source is set to Bloomberg on page CCY F143 Curncy HP<GO> (Note the Location Time zone is set to "New-York").
+Cross rates are calculated (please see Appendix A) so that the foreign exchange adjustment within

+IsIn{c,Index} a scalar factor with positive value, which allows to control the component c's effective
-CCYScalarUSD,CCY is +1 or -1 (please see Table III below)

-CMCI Price Indices are set equal to 1000 on January 29th, 2007.
+$CCYScalar{USD,CCY} \qquad is +1 \ or -1 \ (please see Table III below) \ CMCI Price Indices are set equal to 1000 \ on 29 \ or -1 \ or$

+January 2007.